Efficient generation of entangled multi-photon graph states from a single atom: Experimental setup and protocol

-\subsection{Experimental setup and protocol}
+\section{Experimental setup and protocol}

-Our apparatus is shown schematically in \Fig \ref{fig:protocol}b.
+Our apparatus is shown schematically in Fig.\ \ref{fig:protocol}b.
 It consists of a single $^{87}$Rb atom at the center of a high-finesse optical cavity.
-A magnetic bias field oriented parallel to the cavity direction defines the quantization axis and gives rise to a Zeeman splitting with Larmor frequency $\omega_L=2\pi\times\unit{100}{\kilo\hertz}$.
+A magnetic bias field oriented parallel to the cavity direction defines the quantization axis and gives rise to a Zeeman splitting with Larmor frequency $\omega_L=2\pi\cdot\unit{100}{\kilo\hertz}$.
 Multiple laser beams propagating perpendicular to the cavity allow for various manipulations such as state preparation by optical pumping and coherent driving of Raman transitions between the hyperfine ground state manifolds with energy selectivity provided by the Zeeman splitting.
-The cavity serves as an efficient light-matter interface for atom-photon entanglement \cite{Reiserer2015} via a vacuum-stimulated Raman adiabatic passage (vSTIRAP) \cite{MorinPRL2019}.
+The cavity serves as an efficient light-matter interface for atom-photon entanglement \cite{Reiserer2015} with an optical cooperativity of $C\approx 1.5$ (Methods).
+A vacuum-stimulated Raman adiabatic passage (vSTIRAP) enables the generation of photons with high indistinguishability stemming from accurate control over their temporal wavefunction \cite{MorinPRL2019}.
 Photons which are outcoupled from the cavity are analyzed with a polarization resolving detection setup mainly consisting of a polarizing beam splitter and a pair of superconducting nanowire single-photon detectors.
 Additionally, an electro-optic modulator is employed for fast selection of the measurement basis by switching between the $Z$ basis (right and left circular polarization) and the $X$ basis (horizontal and vertical polarization).
+When set to the $X$ basis, a half-wave plate can optionally be placed in order to rotate the detection basis along the equator of the Bloch sphere.